+(a)

-- (a) senior management and other relevant personnel have the necessary experience to manage liquidity risk; and - (b) the ADI's liquidity risk management framework and liquidity risk management practices are documented and reviewed at least annually. - 12.
-The Board must review regular reports on the liquidity of the ADI and, where necessary, information on new or emerging liquidity risks.
+- senior management and other relevant personnel have the necessary experience to manage liquidity risk; and - (b) the ADI's liquidity risk management framework and liquidity risk management practices are documented and reviewed at least annually.

-&lt;sup>1 In relation to a foreign ADI, the responsibilities of the Board in this Prudential Standard are to be fulfilled by the senior officer outside Australia with delegated authority from the Board, as outlined in paragraph 21 of Prudential Standard CPS 510 Governance (CPS 510).
+2 In relation to a foreign ADI, the responsibilities of the Board in this Prudential Standard are to be fulfilled by the senior officer outside Australia with delegated authority from the Board, as outlined in paragraph 37 of Prudential Standard CPS 510 Governance (CPS 510).